 Daniel is a chartered transport planning professional and previous chair of the young professionals’ committee in the CIHT Cymru Wales region.
 He has a good understanding of public transport systems in the UK and overseas, and a growing interest in the potential impacts of autonomous vehicles and new mobility (electric vehicles, shared bikes, e-scooters, MaaS etc) on our towns and cities.
 He is passionate about the design of healthy, sustainable and equitable solutions which align with the UN Sustainable Development Goals and deliver action on the UK’s Net Zero commitments.

-Rahul is a highways engineer and current chair of the Young Professional Committee in the CIHT Cymru Wales region.
+Rahul is a Senior Engineer at WSP.
 He has an avid interest in all forms of transport and emerging technologies in the sector.
 He believes engaging with all stakeholders is key to delivering a successful model for the future.
 Rahul is interested in collaborating with others who share an interest in shaping the future of our evolving urban/country road networks.

 Shakir is a Senior Highway Engineer with seven years in the field.
 He is the lead engineer behind award winning schemes including the Eastcote Town Centre, winner of the ICE 2020 People’s choice awards and is currently delivering £50million+ worth of projects across London.